ElemeFE/element/.github/CONTRIBUTING.en-US.md

 ```

 ## Component Developing Guidelines
 - Run `make new <component-name>` to create project directory for a new component.
-Test codes, entry file, cooking config, documentation and `package.json` are included.
+Test codes, entry file and documentation are included.
 - Refer to `Button` for nested components.
 - Refer to `Select` for components that depend on other components.